Obstructive sleep apnoea | Mate hoto hau

 • a dry mouth or sore throat for no apparent reason

-• you have had insomnia for months
+• you've had insomnia for months

 • you have early morning wakening, mood changes or feel under stress